-World Music Instrument Curator; Director, Music of Thailand Ensemble
+World Music Instrument Curator and Conservator; Director, Music of Thailand Ensemble

 Supeena Insee Adler is a native Thai and Lao speaker and a Thai musician.
 She is a performer and ethnomusicologist living in San Diego, California.
 She performs and teaches classical Thai music on traditional stringed instruments.
 Her other areas of interest are mediums, healing rituals and music in Northeast Thailand and Southern Laos, and Okinawa minyo.